Social workers advocate for clients who are dealing with a variety of problems including abuse, addictions, mental illness, terminal illness and more.

 Their services are in high demand right now as more workers are needed to meet the growing requirements of children, families, schools, healthcare systems and other areas of society.

-But being in demand doesn’t always line up with a salary that’s worth your time, energy and education.
+But being in demand doesn’t always line up with a salary worth your time, energy and education.
 Social workers have the potential to make nearly six figures in some segments of the career field.
-But they also have the potential for building up six figures of student loan debt.
+But they also have the potential to build up six figures of student loan debt.

 Here’s a closer look at current social worker salaries, including breakdowns based on location and education level.